Wenyuan-Vincent-Li/Path_R_CNN/README.md

 The training schedule, learning rate, and other parameters should be set in train_prostate.py.

-# Training on Your Own Dataset
+# Training on Your Own Dataset #TODO: Remove this section
 To train the model on your own dataset you'll need to sub-class two classes:

 ```Config```